Kill switch problems

 A. How it operates

-The principle of the switch is to ground the primary winding of the ignition coil which will kill the spark and stop the engine.
-The actual kill switch is a simple button.
-Though cheaply made, it is relatively immune from failure.
-The circuit uses the steel Bowden cable that runs to the throttle as the ground.
-A wire is run up to the throttle and kill switch (button) from the primary wire coming out of the coil.
-There may be a short extension of the wire so that it reach the connector on the wire going to the throttle.
-The kill switch wire enters the wire loom near the throttle cable's connection to the motor frame.
-It then extends up to the throttle between the loom and Bowden cable.
-The wire continues inside the throttle and is soldered to one of the terminals on the kill switch.
-A wire runs from the other terminal on the switch to the throttle end of the Bowden cable.
-It is secured by a narrow piece of polyvinyl tubing.
+The circuit uses the steel Bowden cable that runs to the throttle as the ground wire.
+The kill switch wire connects to the primary winding of the coil and enters the wire loom near the throttle cable's connection to the motor frame.
+It then extends up to the hand throttle between the loom and the Bowden cable.
+The wire enters the throttle and is soldered to one of the terminals on the kill switch.
+A wire runs from the other terminal on the switch to the end of the Bowden cable inside the throttle.
+It is secured to the Bowden cable by a narrow piece of polyvinyl tubing.
 The connection is not particularly sound but it works.

 B. Points of failure